Oral GLP-1 for Weight Loss in 2026: Wegovy Pill vs Foundayo (Orforglipron) vs VK2735

 What is the Wegovy Pill?

 Novo reports that oral semaglutide 25 mg delivered 16.6% mean weight loss in OASIS 4 when treatment was adhered to, which the company describes as on par with injectable semaglutide 2.4 mg.
-The Wegovy pill is the approved benchmark against which every investigational oral obesity drug is now compared.
+The Wegovy pill and Foundayo (orforglipron) are now the two FDA-approved benchmarks against which any investigational oral obesity drug is compared.
 The decision framework below provides a structured approach to evaluating these candidates.

 What is Oral VK2735?

 The clinical interest is straightforward: if a 13-week oral dataset already exceeds 12% mean weight loss, the question is what longer-duration data will show.
 The caveat is equally clear—this is a much shorter study than Wegovy pill or orforglipron datasets, making direct comparisons premature.
-For a broader view of emerging compounds, see our best research peptides 2026 guide.
+For UAE supplier verification around retatrutide research procurement, see our best retatrutide supplier Dubai guide.

 Oral VK2735 is investigational and not approved.
 Track all upcoming regulatory milestones on our obesity drug approval tracker for 2026.